Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/appsflyer.md

 ### Supported AppsFlyer properties

-_You can map Amplitude user properties directly to all the following AppsFlyer properties._

 | Parameter Name        | Required              | Recommended         |
 |-----------------------|:---------------------:|:-------------------:|
 | **AppsFlyer ID**      | :octicons-check-16:   |                     |